DoraSzasz/WebLamp/README.md

 # WebLamp
-The project creates a webapplication to control a lamp via a webapp.
+The project creates a web application to control a lamp (or anything connected to GPIO25 of Raspberry Pi 3) via a webapp.

 ## Connection
 * A PowerSwitchTail II is connected to GPIO25 of Raspberry Pi 3 Model B.